facebookresearch/habitat-sim/docs/pages/attributesJSON.rst

 Below are the handles and descriptors for various mesh assets used by an object.

-Mesh types are included to support future format flexibility.
-In the JSON they are limited to string keys used by :ref:`AbstractObjectAttributes::AssetTypeNamesMap`, which map to values in :ref:`AssetType`.
-Any mesh type specification used in JSON but not found in :ref:`AbstractObjectAttributes::AssetTypeNamesMap` results in that mesh type being set to :ref:`AssetType::UNKNOWN`.
-JSON-Specified mesh types will override any default settings, such as those that might be derived from file name extensions.

 "render mesh"
 	- string
 	- The name of the file describing the render mesh to be used by the object.
-"render mesh type"
-	- string
-	- The type of the render mesh.
-If not specified, defaults to :ref:`AssetType::UNKNOWN`.
 "collision mesh"
 	- string
 	- The name of the file describing the collision mesh to be used by the object.
-"collision mesh type"
-	- string
-	- The type of the collision mesh.
-If not specified, defaults to :ref:`AssetType::UNKNOWN`.

 Object Frame and Origin